-The value of the US dollar strengthened relative to the Canadian dollar throughout the first quarter of 2009, but weakened for the remainder of 2009 and throughout the first quarter of 2010, with intermittent periods of strengthening.
+The value of the US dollar strengthened relative to the Hungarian forint throughout the first quarter of 2009, but weakened for the majority of the remainder of the year.
+From December 2009 through the second quarter of 2010, the US dollar has strengthened.